What are the Essential Writing Skills for Public Sector Professionals?

 There's a different meaning between these two phrases: “Let's eat grandma” and “Let's eat, grandma.”
 Pretty bad right?
 If you're ever unsure, use writing software such as Grammarly to avoid those potentially damaging simple mistakes.

-How Do I Gain Those Skills?
+How Do I Develop Those Skills?

-At Understanding ModernGov, we work with our Communications Trainer, Sue Calthorpe to deliver a whole range of writing courses from producing briefs and submissions for government officials; to compiling business cases and bids and writing more effective reports.
+At Understanding ModernGov, we work with our Communications Trainer, Sue Calthorpe, to deliver a whole range of writing courses from producing briefs and submissions for government officials; to compiling business cases and bids and writing more effective reports.

 Taking a written communications course is a great way to expand your writing skills, receive effective feedback and communicate with your reader more easily.
 As an example, see what you will learn in a report writing course.